mkucej/i-librarian/README.md

     Require all denied
 </Directory>
 ```
-* To enable access from the Network, you need to allow access to more IP numbers or domain names.
+You may wish to alter who has access (e.g. to allow access from more IP numbers or domain names) - see the Apache [Authentication and Authorization HOWTO](https://httpd.apache.org/docs/2.4/howto/auth.html) for details.

 * Restart the server.

 ### Mac OS X manual installation